wishnuputra/CPractice/shell/linux_command.md

 ```
 find / -name *.log 1> successSecond.txt 2> errorSecond.txt
 ```

+`echo $?` will print the result value of the command that we have just executed.
+0 means successfull.
+Any other value means failed.
 ## Personal Notes:

 `apt search package_name` will check if a certain package is available on APT<br>